|The magnificent Jeronimos monastery in Lisbon gives a hint of the grandeur and history|

 Nevertheless, visiting Portugal is a lot like visiting those more popular countries.
 The wine and churches will remind you of Italy.
 The ham is like Spain's ham.
 The ancient ruins are like those in southern France, and there's an iconic bridge in Porto designed by Gustave Eiffel that opened three years before his tower in Paris.
 After a few days, you start to enjoy Portugal as Portugal, a unique and ancient country with its own traditions, cuisine, culture, music and history.
 Residents of Porto and Lisbon could give Italians lessons in la dolce vita.
 Chefs in Evora could teach their French counterparts a thing or two.
 Winemakers all over the country are producing world-class reds, whites and especially roses.
 Not to mention port.
 Madeira, of course, comes from Portuguese islands in the Atlantic.

 In 2017, Jane and I spent the better part of April touring Portugal and we were hardly alone.
 There were throngs of international tourists in Lisbon, Sintra, Porto and Evora.
 Our other destinations were much quieter with fewer tourists.
-This posting focuses on the hotels we chose for our clockwise circuit around northern Portugal; more on each city or town can be found on these individual postings:
+This posting focuses on the hotels we chose for our clockwise circuit around northern Portugal.

 We arrived in Lisbon very early on April 1 and stayed three nights at Casa Amora (click HERE for link), a guesthouse in a quiet residential neighborhood.
 If you're thinking of staying at Casa Amora, try for its studios in neighboring houses rather than the small rooms in the main house.
 We had one night in the later (with hardly room to open our suitcases) before asking if we could move to a studio.
 Fortunately we could, landing in a two-story unit with a small kitchen and two full bathrooms.
 Very much better, and the staff could not have been more accommodating.
 Casa Amora is close to a metro (subway) stop called Rato.
 It was also an easy walk to the streetcar stop at Basilica da Estrela.
 The only negative is that there are few restaurants in the immediate neighborhood.